jkool702/forkrun/DOCS/DOCS_ALL.md

 - [ ] **The 3-condition EOF check re-verifies from C1 on any failure.** If a modification adds a `break` instead of `continue` when C2 or C3 fails, the worker could miss work that arrived between checks.

-- [ ] **Escrow priority inversion is one-shot and thread-local.** If the `tl_recently_escrowed` flag is not cleared before the escrow read attempt, a failed read could cause an infinite escrow-priority loop.
-If it's made global (not TLS), it would affect all workers.
+- [ ] **Escrow drain must terminate on EAGAIN (never spin on an empty pipe); the per-node re-arm flag must be consumed by exactly one atomic exchange per deposit episode.** Continuous drain inversion is thread-local and must not affect global priority when idle; the `tl_drain_escrow` flag must be cleared only after EAGAIN, and `escrow_pending` must be TATAS-consumed.

 ---